IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image of isis cb subject and category tagging interface](/media/taggingInterface.png)

-The Categories and Subjects interface is accessed through the pencil icon in the `Categories and Subjects` section of the Citation Curation interface.
+The Categories and Subjects interface is accessed through the **pencil icon** in the `Categories and Subjects` section of the [**Citation Curation interface**](#22-the-citation-curation-interface).
 It is divided into 3 columns
-* the contributor, title, and abstract are displayed for your reference in left column
+* **the left column** contains the contributor, title, and abstract are displayed for your reference
-  * we base the tags off of the information contained in the title and abstract
+  * we base decisions about tags on the information contained in the title and abstract
-  * we may make inferences about tags from the abstract, for example, tagging the record with the concept `genetics` if it is about DNA, even though the word "genetics" isn't mentioned in the title or abstract
+  * we may make inferences about tags from the abstract, for example, tagging the record with the concept `Genetics` if it is about DNA, even though the word "genetics" isn't mentioned in the title or abstract
-  * but we do not want to make extrapolated guesses about the record from the abstract
+  * but we do not want to make extrapolated guesses about the record when tagging
-    * e.g., "I remember that in Denmark during this time period there was a lot of political upheaval so I'm going to add the tag `science and politics`"
+    * e.g., "I remember that in Denmark during this time period there was a lot of political upheaval so I'm going to add the tag `Science and politics`"
-* the currently linked subjects and category are displayed in the center column
+* **The central column** contains the currently linked subjects and category
-* the authority search interface is in the right column
+* **The right column** contains the authority search interface

-**Some notes about the subject and category authority search and guidelines for its use:**
+### Some notes about the subject and category authority search and guidelines for its use:
 * by default, searches in this interface include all kinds of authorities
   * but you can narrow the search by checking
     * `C` for concepts